NUsearch is the library's tool for finding books, journals, videos, images, and so much more (both physical and electronic) in our collection.

 You might also try using narrower headings for specific topics under the umbrella of counseling, such as:

-You can request items from Chicago campus libraries be sent up to an Evanston campus library directly through NUsearch!
+Using NUsearch you can request that items from these libraries be sent to the Evanston campus library or be shipped to your home.

 Feel free to suggest a purchase, too!